01-edu/UX-UI/subjects/ux/the-olympics/ideation-a/README.md

 **Deliverables:**

-- Script
+- A PDF document with the ideation workshop script
 - Pictures of the ongoing workshop
-- Main concept out of the workshop
+- A PDF document that represents the main concept out of the workshop

 **Resources:**